timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/structured-output.md

 - The `useStructuredChat` hook is used to create a chat resource where the schema of the structured output is specified.
 - The `system` prompt provides context to the LLM, instructing it to act as a scheduling assistant.
-- The `schema` defines the expected structure of the response, using a schema that describes the recurrence rule format using hashbrown's LLM-optimized schema language.
+- The `schema` defines the expected structure of the response, using a schema that describes the recurrence rule format using Hashbrown's LLM-optimized schema language.

 When the user sends a message like `"Schedule a meeting every Monday at 10 AM"`, the LLM will parse this input and return a structured JSON object that can be used directly in your application.